Think about what your current supply chain for any one of your products looks like.

 If a company has complete control over the quality of its products, as well as full control over the cost of running its business efficiently, they can pretty much control the market.

 Take Netflix, for example.
-While less than 20 years ago, the company was just getting off the ground by distributing content created by a variety of third-party producers, the media giant is now investing billions into creating a ton of proprietary content (in addition to still offering content created by others).
+Several years ago, the company was just getting off the ground by distributing content created by a variety of third-party producers.
+Now the media giant is investing billions into creating a ton of proprietary content (in addition to still offering content created by others).
 For consumers, this means they’ll need to pay for at least a month’s subscription to check out Netflix’s latest original movie or show.

 Also, if you want to watch this original content, you have to pay whatever Netflix asks for.
 While Netflix is still in the middle of disrupting the cable industry (and, therefore, still offering its services at bargain-basement prices), you can be sure that the service’s rates will continue to creep up the more in-demand the service becomes.
 And it wouldn’t have been able to do so had it simply kept offering content its audience could get anywhere else.